paulwilcox/fluent-data/readMe.md

 [--]: # ()

-The following exmaple uses many of the methods available to analyze the two datasets.
+The following exmaple converts the to dataset and uses many of the methods available.

 [javascript]: # (log=true,setup=import)